ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

 yKitchen = yoneda(Kitchen, SchKitchen; cache=make_cache(Kitchen, SchKitchen, "Kitchen"))
 ```

 DPO rewriting here can model transformations in the kitchen's state, such as changing the arrangement of items.
-For example, applying a DPO rewrite rule could simulate the action of combining cheese on a bread slice, altering the morphisms to reflect this new arrangement.
-Another rule might model the process of putting a slice of bread on a place.
-This example demonstrates the potential of DPO rewriting for simulating and reasoning about the complex interactions and transformations of objects in a defined space.
+For example, applying a DPO rewrite rule could simulate the action of combining cheese on a bread slice, altering their relationships to reflect this new arrangement.

 ### Put Cheese On Bread
 Let us take as an example the action of putting cheese on bread.
 Following the same approach as the previous example, we can define `L`, `R`, and `K` components of this rewrite rule.